 7. Rowenta Steam Generator Iron with 47 Ounce Water Tank

-The 1800 watt Rowenta DG8520 is an eco-friendly energy saver with a powerful 80 grams per minute steam output.
-The 5 bars of pressure that create the impressive steam force, make it ideal for ironing all fabrics as well as vertical steaming drapes and furniture.
-It has a large 47 ounce water tank and heats up in 3 minutes with no auto shut off features to interrupt your ironing sessions.
+The 1800 watt Rowenta DG8520 steam generator iron is an eco-friendly energy saving and professional steam iron with a powerful 80 grams per minute steam.
+The 5 bars of pressure that create the impressive steam function, make it ideal for ironing all fabrics as well as vertical steaming drapes and furniture.
+It has a giant water tank at 47 ounces, which is excellent and heats up in 3 minutes with no auto shutoff features to interrupt your ironing sessions.

 - Eco-friendly and energy saving

 8. Rowenta First Class Travel Companion

 The Rowenta First Class offers high performance for such a compact appliance.
 This is ideal for students, young bachelors who don’t do much ironing but want to stay wrinkle free.
 If you travel, it’s also the perfect size to simply throw in your travel bag, plus its dual voltage capabilities mean you can use it anywhere in the world.
 It’s light body makes it extremely easy to use.
 Full Review

 - Perfect for people who only iron occasionally

 - Dual-voltage capabilities for travel

 - Small water tank